(1) By submitting an entry to this competition, you:

 (37) If any prize becomes unavailable for any reason, the Organisers may substitute a prize of equal or greater value.

 (38) You confirm that, to the best of your knowledge, the entrant’s entry is original and does not infringe the intellectual property rights of any third party.
-You agree that the Organisers have an unrestricted, irrevocable, transferable, right and licence to use and modify the entry including for promotional purposes without the payment of any further fee or compensation or further reference to the entrant.
-To the extent permitted by law, you unconditionally and irrevocably consent to the Organisers modifying the entry as described in this clause.
+You agree that the Organisers have an unrestricted, irrevocable, transferable, right and licence to use and modify the entry by cropping or colour correcting the entry including for promotional purposes without the payment of any further fee or compensation.
 The Organisers will use reasonable efforts to attribute the entrant as author of the entry.

 Withdrawal from competition